PHOTO GALLERY: More than 1,100 join the fight against cancer at Relay for Life

 Participants in the Relay for Life event enjoy the inflatable sumo wrestling booth at the MU Student Recreation Complex on Saturday.

-Truman the Tiger dances with Relay for Life participants as they sing "Don't Stop Believing" at the MU Student Recreation Complex on Friday in an attempt to set a new Guinness World Record for the most people singing the song together.
+Truman the Tiger dances with Relay For Life participants as they sing "Don't Stop Believing" in 2012 at the MU Student Recreation Complex in an attempt to set a new Guinness World Record for the most people singing the song together.

 A timer shows the progress of the Relay for Life event at the MU Student Recreation Complex early Saturday morning.
 The relay ran from 6 p.m. on Friday to 6 a.m. on Saturday.